vyfor/cord.nvim/.github/wiki/Troubleshooting.md

 - **Problem**: You've configured buttons in your `cord.setup()`, but they are not visible in Discord.
 - **Solution**:
     - **Discord UI Bug**: There's a known client-side bug in Discord related to user profiles. *You may not be able to see buttons on your own Rich Presence*.
     - **Verify with Others**: Ask a friend or someone else to check your Discord profile to see if they can see the buttons on your Rich Presence.
-Buttons often *are* visible to others even if you can't see them yourself.
+Buttons *are* visible to others even if you can't see them yourself.
     - **Voice Channel Hover**:  Another workaround to check buttons yourself is to join a voice channel in Discord and hover over your name in the voice channel list.
-Buttons may appear in the hover tooltip.
+Buttons appear in the hover tooltip.

 ## ⏱️ Rich Presence Timer Stuck at 00:00